Citizen Science Tahoe

 citizen science app

-Citizens are being asked to submit their observations and photos of nearshore algae using the Citizen Science Tahoe app and the “Algae Watch” survey.
-These images and reports will be used by researchers to find hotspots in advance of monthly surveys and get a beach-goers view of the algae.
+Citizens are being asked to submit their observations and photos of nearshore algae and water quality conditions using the Citizen Science Tahoe web app and the “Algae Watch” and “Water Quality” surveys.
+These submitted images and reports will be used by researchers to find hotspots in advance of monthly surveys and get a beach-goers view of the algae.
 Your observations and images are very helpful to this effort.

 Citizen Science Tahoe Instructions